-- 1) Tap $\begin{bmatrix} \mathsf{REF} \end{bmatrix}$ to open the reference menu. - 2) Tap the "Call" file box under R1 to open the reference file column. - 3) Click the name of the reference waveform file to be called.
+- 1) Open reference menu. - 2) Tap the "Call" file box under R1 to open the reference file column. - 3) Click the name of the reference waveform file to be called.
 The file is loaded into R1 channel.
 Then, R1 channel is turned on as the current channel waveform, and the reference waveform channel icon is highlighted.
 The displayed state changes from "Close" to "Open".
-As in Figure 9-6, the brighter reference waveform is shown as the current reference channel.
+As in Figure 8-6, the brighter reference waveform is shown as the current reference channel.

-If there are already files loaded into the reference channel, tap REF to open the reference channel of all loaded reference files; tap to close all currently opened reference waveforms.
+If there are already files loaded into the reference channel, tap to open the reference channel of all loaded reference files; Right swipe to close all currently opened reference waveforms.
 A single reference channel may also be opened with the Open/Close button.

-Figure 9-6 Restore Reference Waveform
+Figure 8-7 Restore Reference Waveform